Written by Merriwether Williams

 - Shout-Out: The title of this episode is a play on the film Night at the Museum.

-- Stock Dinosaurs: Minka's favorites are the most famous ones: Tyrannosaurus, triceratops, stegosaurus, and diplodocus.
-The musical sequences also throw in the utahraptor (naked, referred to as a velociraptor), apatosaurus (referred to as a brontosaurus), plesiosaur (not a dinosaur though, and they seem to also resemble Kappas), as well as an unknown prehistoric flying creature that looks like a mishmash of an archaeopteryx and rhamphorhynchus.
+- Stock Dinosaurs: Minka's favorites are the most famous ones: Tyrannosaurus, Triceratops, Stegosaurus, and Diplodocus.
+The musical sequences also throw in the Utahraptor (naked, referred to as a Velociraptor), Apatosaurus (referred to as a Brontosaurus), plesiosaur (not a dinosaur though, and they seem to also resemble Kappas), as well as an unknown prehistoric flying creature that looks like a mishmash of a bird and a pterosaur (probably passable as some sort of enantiornithe).

 - Suspiciously Specific Denial: At the beginning of Act 2, Blythe tells the security guard that there is nothing unusual or not allowed in her bags.
 It's all for naught.